upenn-libraries/alchemy/README.md

 - make sure it's in the classpath when running the CLI
 - use the full name of the class to refer to the task

-For example, if you create a class named edu.college.MyTask and compile it into mycode.jar, run the CLI app as follows:
+For example, you might create a class named edu.college.MyTask, compile it into mycode.jar, copy it into the `lib/` directory, then run the CLI app as follows:

 ```
-java -cp mycode.jar -jar target/alchemy-0.1.jar edu.college.MyTask
+java -cp "lib/*" edu.upenn.library.elements.App edu.college.MyTask
 ```

 Things to know about the Task lifecycle: